MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 ## LONG DESCRIPTION

 A terminating error stops a statement from running.
-If Windows PowerShell does not handle a terminating error in some way, Windows PowerShell also stops running the function or script in the current pipeline.
+If PowerShell does not handle a terminating error in some way, PowerShell also stops running the function or script in the current pipeline.
 In other languages, such as C\#, terminating errors are referred to as exceptions.